todthomson/intro-to-linux-dotnetcore-docker/README.md

 ### Acknowledgements

-Without the assistance of the following people (in chronological order) the development and execution of this workshop would not have been possible:
+Without the assistance of the following people (in chronological order) the development and execution of this workshop would simply not have been possible:

 * [Mark Rydstrom](https://github.com/markryd)
 * [George Kinsman](https://github.com/gkinsman)